Background pattern

 Tel: +371 67 887 070

-Read all the instructions before injecting the medicinal product.
-It is essential that you do not attempt to inject the medicinal product or to administer it to a person under your care until the doctor, nurse or pharmacist has taught you how to do it.
-The pack contains the pre-filled syringe(s) of Cosentyx 150 mg inside a plastic blister.
+Read ALL the instructions before injecting the medicine.
+It is important that you do not attempt to inject the medicine or a person under your care until your doctor, nurse, or pharmacist has taught you how to do it.
+The box contains the pre-filled syringe(s) of Cosentyx 150 mg inside a plastic blister.

-Once the medicinal product has been injected, the needle cover will activate.
-This is designed to protect healthcare professionals, patients who self-administer the medicinal product prescribed by their doctor, and individuals who assist patients in self-administering the medicinal product from needlestick injuries.
+Once the medicine has been injected, the needle protector will activate.
+This is designed to protect against accidental needlestick injuries to healthcare professionals, patients who self-inject the prescribed medicine, and individuals who assist patients in self-injecting the medicine.

 What else you need for the injection: